Genshin Impact: Sumeru

+Fontaine

+Natlan

+Each Saurian type had unique traversal mechanics tied to different kinds of terrain, and players could "indwell" them, temporarily possessing their bodies to use those abilities.
+Characters from Natlan also shared similar traversal powers.
+Exploration in Natlan emphasized vertical movement more than in earlier regions, due to both the navigational abilities of the Saurians and the skills of Natlanese characters.

 Music

-Yu-Peng Chen of HOYO-MiX composed the game's original score, which was performed by the London Philharmonic Orchestra, the Shanghai Symphony Orchestra, and the Tokyo Philharmonic Orchestra.
+The music team headed by Yu-Peng Chen from HOYO-MiX composed the game's original score, which was performed by the London Philharmonic Orchestra, the Shanghai Symphony Orchestra, and the Tokyo Philharmonic Orchestra.
 The approach to creating the soundtrack is to immerse players within the game, and provide emotional and beautiful melodies.
-Based upon a foundation of Western music, the score also has regional and cultural influences added depending upon the region.
+Chen composes the score based on the cultural influences of different regions.
 For example, in Mondstadt, Chen used woodwind instruments to reflect Mondstadt's association with wind and freedom.
+In Liyue, Chen used elements of Chinese folk music—traditional instruments, the pentatonic scale, and ancient tonal melodies—with Western romantic harmonies and orchestral arrangements.
 In contrast, the battle themes use polyphony and other composing techniques, as well as mimicking orchestration elements from composers such as Beethoven.

-Several soundtrack albums featuring music about characters and regions of the game have been released periodically.
-For his work on the soundtrack Chen was awarded the "Outstanding Artist—Newcomer/Breakthrough" at the 2020 Annual Game Music Awards.
-In an interview published in April 2021 Chen expressed interest in releasing the soundtracks on CD, as well as hosting concerts in the future.
-The first concert was held virtually on October 3, 2021, titled "Melodies of an Endless Journey" and featured multiple bands and an orchestra performing various soundtracks from the game.
-A second virtual concert was held on February 4, 2022, titled "Reflections of Spring" featuring the Shanghai Symphony Orchestra performing soundtracks from the Liyue region.
+On September 12, 2023, Yu-Peng Chen announced on Bilibili that he was leaving miHoYo and the HOYO-MiX team, and was no longer working on the soundtrack.

 Release

-The worldwide release, September 28 2020, was announced on August 17 for PC and mobile platforms, and on August 28, it was revealed that the PlayStation 4 version was released on the same date.
+The worldwide release, September 28, 2020, was announced on August 17 for PC and mobile platforms, and on August 28, it was revealed that the PlayStation 4 version was released on the same date.
 The game was made available on PlayStation 5 through backwards compatibility on November 11.
-On April 28, 2021, the PlayStation 5 version of the game was released, featuring enhanced visuals, improved loading times, and DualSense controller support.
-A Nintendo Switch version is in development, though no release window has been announced.
+On April 28, 2021, the PlayStation 5 version of the game was released.
+A Nintendo Switch version was announced in January 2020, with the last update being posted in May 2022.
+No further updates have been posted since then, leading some to speculate that the port had either been cancelled or moved to the Nintendo Switch 2.

-Prior to its release the game had over 10 million registrations, with over half of that from outside China.
-According to some, the game was the biggest international release of any Chinese video game.
-In the lead up to release, the game won the Tokyo Game Show Media Awards 2020 public poll, ranking first among 14 other games.